 Conference room sharking

 “I’ve had people poke their heads into a room in the middle of presentations to clients before.
 It doesn’t look good for us as a company and it’s an unnecessary distraction.” – Business Management Professional, New York City

 Without high tech signage outside of each conference room, there is no way of knowing who is inside, how long they have booked the room, or the purpose of the meeting.
 This is a guaranteed recipe for interruptions, which disrupt the entire flow of a meeting.

 Your office needs fully integrated digital room displays outside every conference room, phone booth, and huddle space.
 This helps employees find unoccupied rooms without interrupting one that might be in progress.
 The display screen lets anyone passing by know whether a meeting is in progress or when the next meeting is scheduled to start.
 Users can extend or release the room with a single tap of the screen if their meeting runs late or ends early.
 Plus, display screens are integrated directly with the office mail client and calendar, giving everyone insight into room occupancy from the hallway, their desk, or their mobile device.

 “I could gripe all day about having to spend the first 10 minutes of every meeting trying to set up A/V. Or when you have to call in to a meeting and people either don’t set up the conference bridge or you can’t hear them.” – Attorney, New York City

-Few things are worse than the cold sweat of panic dripping down the back of your neck when you can’t get your important presentation to display on a meeting room’s projector.
+Few things are worse than the cold sweat of panic dripping down the back of your neck when you can not get your important presentation to display on a meeting room’s projector.
 Or watching the minutes tick by on the clock while waiting for someone from tech to come fix a connection.
 Or registering the exasperation from attendees as the meeting host scrambles to set up a conference bridge that they forgot to set before the meeting.

 - Productivity increases